cawolfkreo/exam-web-dev/README.md

 # Insta Fight
 ## Description
-This is a web application to compare two accounts on instagram in this way: You give the two accounts and the app will take the last uploads from both and respond with the account with the most likes.
+This is a web application to compare two accounts on instagram in this way: You give the two accounts and the app will take the last picture uploads from both and respond with the account with the most likes. **you also get** the picture with most likes on the winner account based on the last picture uploads it fetch. **Lastly**, there is also a button that takes you to the profile of the winner in case you want to follow the account :tada:

 ## Motivation
 This is a project for a [web development class](http://johnguerra.co/classes/webDevelopment_spring_2018/) in [Uniandes](https://www.uniandes.edu.co).
-The objective is to make a quick project using node, MongoDB and ReactJS.
+The objective is to make a quick project using **node, MongoDB, ReactJS and I also used Bootstrap**.

 ## Getting Started
 For this proyect to run you will need a couple of things first.
 First of all, a package manager.
 I recommend [npm](https://www.npmjs.com/) for this project.